NordicPlayground/nrf5-sdk-for-eddystone/README.md

 ## About
-This application has been developed by the application team at Nordic Semiconductor as a demonstration of the Eddystone Configuration Service.
+This application has been developed by the application team at Nordic Semiconductor as a demonstration of the Eddystone GATT Configuration Service.
 It has not necessarily been thoroughly tested, so there might be unknown issues.
 It is hence provided as-is, without any warranty.
 However, in the hope that it still may be useful also for others than the ones we initially wrote it for, we've chosen to distribute it here on GitHub.
 The application is built to be used with the official nRF5 SDK, that can be downloaded from http://developer.nordicsemi.com/.

 ## Licenses
 The nRF5 SDK for Eddystone licensing is split between the portion of the source code that